poveilleux/AzureFileShareExplorer/README.md

 The Docker image is available on [Docker Hub](https://hub.docker.com/repository/docker/poveilleux/azure-file-share-explorer).

 ## Install
-1. [Install .NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1), if not already installed
+1. [Install .NET Core 5.0](https://dotnet.microsoft.com/download) if not already installed.

-2. [Install node](https://nodejs.org/en/), if not already installed.
-This application has been tested with Node 10.16.0 and npm 6.9.0
+2. [Install NodeJS](https://nodejs.org/en/) latest LTS if not already installed.
+This application has been tested with Node 10.16.0 and npm 6.9.0.

 3. Clone this repository
    ```